elcritch/nesper/README.md

 Nim has a few nice features for embedded work:

+Language:
-- High level language and semantics
+- High level language and semantics with low level bit fiddling and pointers
-- Flexible garbage collector including options for manual memory management
+- Flexible garbage collector or manual memory management
-- Ability to do low level bit-fiddling including pointer manipulations
+    + ARC GC allows using native-C debuggers, meaning any embedded debuggers should work too!
+    + ARG GC doesn't use locks, and utilizies move semantics -- it's fast
+- Simple FFI's around to import and/or wrap C/C++ libraries
+- Async/Event support
+- Real hygenic language macros, and collections with generics!
+- Very flexible and hackable standard library!

+Libraries:
+- Simplified network wrappers around native sockets (i.e. use `select` w/o a PhD)
-- Relatively complete standard library, including JSON, MessagePack, Time, crypto libraries
+- Sane standard library, including JSON, datetime, crypto, ...
-- Wrappers around native socket based API's like LwIP's emulated `select`, simplifying networking
-- Efficient compiler that eliminates un-needed code (e.g. json support using a few extra kB's)
+    + Efficient compiler that eliminates un-needed code (i.e. json support using a few extra kB's)
+    + Package library manager

+Compiler:
-- Fast compilation, generated C compiles fast with few included headers
+- Fast compilation, generated C compiles fast
-- One of the simplest FFI's around to import and/or wrap C/C++ libraries
-- Options for deterministic exception handling using a C goto based method
+- Deterministic exception handling using a non-malloc friendly goto technique
 - Object-oriented like programming that's not based on vtables
-- Async support in standard library
-- Real hygenic language macros!
-- Real types with generics!
-- Re-use normal native-C debuggers, meaning any embedded debuggers should work too!
-- Very flexible and hackable standard library!!

 There are a few cons of Nim: